King's College (New York City): Reestablishment in New York City

 The college charter first granted by the New York Board of Regents in 1955 remained in force.
 In 1997, the college's charter was amended to make Campus Crusade for Christ the sole member of the corporation.
 Together with Campus Crusade founder Bill Bright, J. Stanley "Stan" Oakes, then the director of Faculty Commons, a Campus Crusade ministry, began work to pay off the institution's debts and re-establish it in New York City.
-Instrumental in this process was the acquisition of Northeastern Bible College, which was founded by a friend of Percy Crawford but had experienced a similar decline and closure to that of King's.
-In 1999, King's leased 45000 sqft of space on three floors of the Empire State Building in New York City for classrooms, a student recreation center, and administrative offices.
+Instrumental in this process was the acquisition of Northeastern Bible College, which had experienced a decline and closure similar to that of King's.
+In 1999, King's leased 45000 sqft of space on three floors of the Empire State Building in New York City for classrooms, a student recreation center, and administrative offices, and the college re-opened.
 Radandt remained president, with Oakes as chairman.
 In January 2003, Oakes became the fourth president.
 Five years later, Oakes became chancellor and board member Andy Mills served as interim president.

+Beginning in 2009, the college was accredited by the Middle States Commission on Higher Education.
+Accreditation was reaffirmed in 2015.

-Following treatment for brain cancer, Oakes reassumed the presidency on January 1, 2009.
-In December 2009, the college announced that Oakes would take a year-long sabbatical while Andy Mills again served in an interim role.
+Following treatment for brain cancer, Oakes reassumed the presidency on January 1, 2009, although by December 2009, Andy Mills was again serving as interim president.